arrian/aripurcell.com/_posts/2013-12-10-extempore-on-windows.md

 You now have a fully functional live coding environment.
 To test it out do the following:
 - Start the Extempore process from the terminal (run `extempore.exe`)
 - Open Sublime
-- Connect to the Extempore process by typing `Ctrl-X Ctrl-Y` and press enter selecting the default option (localhost:7099)
+- Connect to the Extempore process by typing `ctrl-x ctrl-y` and press enter selecting the default host and port (localhost:7099)
 - Copy the following code into Sublime: